Collecting experiences of the Coronavirus pandemic in Sheffield

 We'd also very much like to hear your stories and memories of life during lockdown.
 What has it been like for you and the people close to you?
 What are your biggest hopes and fears?
 What are you missing the most?
 And during such a difficult time, what are those things that have brought you joy?

-At the moment, Museums Sheffield’s sites are shut and we can’t physically take any donations in, but please do hold on to your items and donate them when it is safe to do so.
-If you'd like to let us know what you're hoping to donate, or tell us about your time during lockdown and what life has been like for you, please contact Clara Morgan, Curator of Social History at firstname.lastname@example.org.
-We will keep your contact details, and get in touch about your donation once our sites are open again.
+If you'd like to let us know what you're hoping to donate, or tell us about your time during lockdown and what life has been like for you, please contact Clara Morgan, Curator of Social History, at email@example.com.
+Objects can be donated by appointement on Tuesdays - please arrange a time with Clara before bringing anything in to the museums.